 Trekking in the Alps and the rest of Europe can be a wonderful experience and immensely rewarding.
 The most popular routes range hugely in difficulty, so choosing a trek appropriate to your experience and fitness will make a massive difference to your enjoyment.

-This workshop will cover the key aspects of preparation, kit, logistics and fitness, and our expert panel will be happy to discuss some suitable ideas, whether you are a seasoned alpine trekker looking for something a bit different, or planning your first European trek.
+This seminar will cover the key aspects of preparation, kit, logistics and fitness, and our expert panel will be happy to discuss some suitable ideas, whether you are a seasoned alpine trekker looking for something a bit different, or planning your first European trek.

 Anyone intending to trek in the Alps and other regions of Europe – first time, to seasoned alpine trekker